nfdi4cat/Ontology-Overview-of-NFDI4Cat/README.md

 Contact: <a href="mailto:alexander.behr@tu-dortmund.de?subject=Contact for Software Collection from NFDI4Cat">alexander.behr@tu-dortmund.de</a>

-## Map of Ontologies for Catalysis Research Domains
+### Remarks on Code Execution
 To obtain the radar plots and interactive markdown files from the Excel file contained in the subdirectory `./master_table/` one has to run the `convert.py` code located in the main directory and execute the `run()` function.
 Make sure to have the latest name of the master table listed in the function call `ConvertExcelToMD()`.
+To reproduce the mappings, run the `similarities.py` code located in the main directory and execute the `run()` function.
+For runtime performance reasons, IRIs and labels from the classes of all ontologies are stored in `iriDictionary.json`, which is loaded by the function called with `run()`.
+If you want to reproduce (or update) this `.json` file, please execute `class_description_loader()`.

+## Map of Ontologies for Catalysis Research Domains
  The ontologies are classified with regards to their research domain in a list [here](./Radarplots.md).

  [Here](./Radarplot.html) you can find the radar plot shown below as interactive plot (download html file and open it locally).